jaden/relax-reddit/Readme.md

 ## Development

-RelaxReddit is built with [Vue.js](http://vuejs.org/) and jQuery.
+RelaxReddit is built with [Vue.js](http://vuejs.org/), jQuery and Underscore.

-To use browser-sync to run a dev server, run `npm start`.
+To use browser-sync to run a dev server, run `npm run dev`.

+To run linter on Javascript files: `npm run lint`

+To run unit tests: `jasmine` OR `npm run tests`